CX (noise reduction): Use on vinyl LP records

 The project was led by CBS Records group vice president Bob Jamieson and carried out by a team led by Daniel W. Gravereaux and Louis A. Abbagnaro.
 The label predicted that CX encoding would become standard on all new LP releases, but this did not happen.
 CBS struggled to gain support for the system from other record companies.
 The process was controversial among CBS executives and unpopular with some artists.
-Classical guitarist Liona Boyd demanded that the CX encoded version of one of her albums be withdrawn because of perceived shortcomings, even though Jamieson claimed that CBS had the technical means to overcome such objections.
+Classical musician Liona Boyd demanded that CBS withdraw the CX encoded version of her album Miniatures for Guitar because of perceived audio shortcomings, even though Jamieson claimed that CBS had the technical means to overcome such objections.

 Based on an UREI reference design published by CBS, many third-party builders of CX decoders used a dual operational transconductance amplifier 13700D made by JRC (today NJR), coupled with a pair of quadruple JFET operational amplifier chips TL084 in their designs.
 Among them were Telefunken with their RN 100 CX, RS 120 CX and RS 220 CX.
 The documented playback time constants of the decoders were slightly changed by CBS in 1981/1982.

 In 1982, the CX integrated circuit U2141B was developed by AEG-Telefunken, Germany, by Ernst F. Schröder, Dietrich Höppner and Kurt Hintzmann, the same team who previously designed the High Com noise reduction system, a broadband compander with up to 20 dB of noise reduction.
 Hitachi also offered dedicated CX chips named HA12043 (for CX 14) and HA12044 (for CX 20) in 1983.

 Approximately 70 CX encoded LP titles were released by CBS up to 1983 in the United States.
 Gasparo also released a number of CX encoded records.
 In Europe, many CX discs were manufactured in the Netherlands with the catalog number prefix "CBSCX".
 The albums in this series also came in standard, non-CX encoded versions.
 A total of about 150 CX encoded titles exist.